Sweeney Todd: The Demon Barber of Fleet Street: 1987–1997

-2002 Kennedy Center production
+2002–2010

-As part of the Kennedy Center Sondheim Celebration, Sweeney Todd ran from May 10, 2002 through June 30, 2002 at the Eisenhower Theatre, starring Brian Stokes Mitchell as Sweeney Todd, Christine Baranski as Mrs. Lovett, Hugh Panaro as Anthony, Walter Charles (a member of the original cast), as Judge Turpin, Celia Keenan-Bolger as Johanna, Mary Beth Peil as The Beggar Woman, Mark Price as Tobias Ragg, Ray Friedeck as Beadle Bamford and Kevin Ligon as Pirelli.
+As part of the Kennedy Center Sondheim Celebration, Sweeney Todd ran in May and June 2002 at the Eisenhower Theatre, starring Brian Stokes Mitchell as Sweeney Todd and Christine Baranski as Mrs. Lovett, with Hugh Panaro as Anthony, Walter Charles (an original cast member), as Judge Turpin, Celia Keenan-Bolger as Johanna and Mary Beth Peil as The Beggar Woman.
 It was directed by Christopher Ashley with choreography by Daniel Pelzig.

-2007 Dublin production

-Irish tenor David Shannon starred as Todd in a highly successful Dublin production of the show at the Gate Theatre, which ran from April 2007 through June 2007.
+David Shannon starred as Todd in production of the show at the Gate Theatre in Dublin, Ireland, which ran from April through June 2007.
 The production employed a minimalistic approach: the cast consisted of a small ensemble of 14 performers, and the orchestra was a seven-piece band.
-The look of the production was quite abstract.
+The look of the production was abstract.
 The Sunday Times wrote that "The black backdrop of David Farley's rough hewn set and the stark minimalism of Rick Fisher's lighting suggest a self-conscious edginess, with Shannon's stylised make-up, long leather coat and brooding countenance only adding to the feeling."
 When a character died, flour was poured over them.

-2008 Gothenburg production

-The 2008 Gothenburg production premiered on May 15, 2008 at The Göteborg Opera.
+The 2008 Gothenburg production played in May and June at The Göteborg Opera.
 The show was a collaboration with West End International Ltd. The cast featured Michael McCarthy as Sweeney Todd and Rosemary Ashe as Mrs Lovett and David Shannon this time as Anthony.
-The show did a four-week run and ended on June 8, 2008.

-2009 U.K. and Irish Tour

-In 2009, Sweeney Todd embarked upon an equity tour of the U.K. and Ireland.
-The production was eager to disassociate itself with recent West End backlash regarding Stunt Casting and so the tour was cast through an open call audition process.
-Whilst it remained unclear if the casting of predominantly unknown actors helped the tour, the production was applauded for its use of emerging performers and played to almost exclusively sold-out venues.
+An equity tour of the UK and Ireland began in 2009.
+To disassociate itself from West End backlash at the time regarding stunt casting, the tour was cast through an open call audition process.
+It ran for 8 months, starring Barry Howell as Sweeney Todd and Isabell Wyer as Mrs. Lovett.

-The tour ran for 8 months, starring Barry Howell as Sweeney Todd & Isabell Wyer as Ms. Lovett.
-The cast was completed by Alex Priat as Anthony, John Atkins as Judge Turpin, Carol Gizzard as Johanna, Sharian Wood as The Beggar Woman, Jack Leager as Beadle Bamford, Enrielos Hetares as Pirelli and Michael Greene & James Feldere who shared the role of Tobias.

-2010 National Youth Music Theatre, London

 In 2010, fifty members of the National Youth Music Theatre staged a production at the Village Underground as part of Stephen Sondheim's 80th birthday celebrations in London.
-NYMT took the show, directed by Martin Constantine, out of a conventional theatre space and staged it within a converted Victorian warehouse in the city's East End.
+Directed by Martin Constantine, NYMT staged the show in a converted Victorian warehouse in the city's East End.
 The company revived the show in 2011 for the International Youth Arts Festival at the Rose Theatre in Kingston upon Thames.